 - Feeling significant distress about it

-- These behaviors are not linked to another condition
+- These behaviors are not linked to other condition

 Self-destructive behavior doesn’t have to be a death sentence.
 Treatment is tailored to your specific needs, the frequency and severity of your symptoms, and whether or not you’re struggling with an underlying condition.

-- Psychotherapy: talk therapy can help you understand the origin of this unhealthy behavior and learn new coping strategies that can help you process whatever is triggering these outbursts.
+- Psychotherapy: talk therapy can help you understand the origin of this unhealthy behavior and learn new coping strategies to help you process whatever triggers these outbursts.

 - Behavioral therapy: a form of psychotherapy that can help you recognize triggers and situations that cause self-destructive behavior responses.
-You’ll work with a therapist to find ways to respond to these triggers in a more controlled manner.
+You’ll work with a therapist to find ways to respond to these triggers more calmly.